kingsleyesisi/Excel-database/README.md

 # Excel as a Database: Simple Data Management Script

-This Python script enables you to use Microsoft Excel as a database, allowing you to store, manage, and manipulate data directly from Excel files.
+This Python script enables you to use Microsoft Excel as a little database, allowing you to store, manage, and manipulate data directly from Excel files.
 Perfect for small-scale projects or those who prefer working in Excel but need more flexibility than basic spreadsheets can offer.

 ## Key Features
 - **Read Data**: Easily read data from Excel sheets, supporting specific ranges or entire sheets.